johanna-j-c/front-end-think-tiles/README.md

 ## How to Get Started
 Follow these simple steps to dive into the world of Think Tiles:

-Step 1: Clone this repository to your local machine.
+1. Clone this repository to your local machine.
-Step 2: Set up the backend API using Spring Boot.
-[Think Tiles Back-end Repo](https://github.com/johanna-j-c/back-end-think-tiles)
+2. Set up the backend API using Spring Boot: [Think Tiles Back-end Repo](https://github.com/johanna-j-c/back-end-think-tiles)
-Step 3: Implement the frontend using React and the React DnD library.
+3. Implement the frontend using React and the React DnD library.
 See below for Create React App Setup.

 # Getting Started with Create React App